Vaguery/Answer-Factory/readme.md

 ## Caveat

-**DO NOT EXPECT ANYTHING TO WORK (AT ALL) UNTIL VERSION 0.1+** This particular project is undergoing a lot of serious surgery right now.
+**THIS IS A PROJECT IN RAPID TRANSITION**
+We're doing a lot of serious surgery right now (May 2010), and adding a lot of functionality very quickly.

 ## What it does